EJSorum/Webpack-landing/README.md

 # Webpack-landing
-I practice Webpack skills by building a landing page.
+I practice Webpack and CSS Grid skills by building a simple landing page.